 (B) Band model

 Some special bonding situations:

 There are many compounds in which some electron-deficient bonds are present apart from normal covalent bonds or coordinate bonds.
-These electron-deficient bonds have fewer electrons than the expected such as three centre-two electron bonds (3c-2e) present in diborane B2H6, Al2(CH3)6, BeH2(s) and bridging metal carbonyls.
+These electron-deficient bonds have fewer electrons than expected, such as three centre-two electron bonds (3c-2e) present in diborane B2H6, Al2(CH3)6, BeH2(s) and bridging metal carbonyls.

 (b) Back Bonding

-Back bonding generally takes place when out of two bonded atoms one of the atoms has vacant orbitals (generally this atom is from the second or third period) and the other bonded atom is having some non-bonded electron pair (generally this atom is from the second period).
+Generally, back bonding takes place when out of two bonded atoms, one of the atoms has vacant orbitals (generally, this atom is from the second or third period), and the other bonded atom has some non-bonded electron pair (generally, this atom is from the second period).
 Back bonding increases the bond strength and decreases the bond length.
-For example, in BF3 the boron atom completes its octet by accepting two 2p-electrons of fluorine into 2p empty orbital.
+For example, in BF3, the boron atom completes its octet by accepting two 2p-electrons of fluorine into a 2p empty orbital.